Schrader and Presta Valve — What Are the Main Differences?

 Clincher vs Tubular vs Tubeless Tires — All Differences Explained

 Both Schrader and Presta valves are threaded on the outside so that you can seal them with a valve cap.
-Presta valves are often threaded all the way down the shaft so that you can use a locking screw to hold the valve in place.
+Presta valves are often threaded on the outer wall all the way down the shaft so that you can use a locking screw to hold the valve in place.
 This is especially important on tubeless rims or if you’re using an incompatible rim with a large hole.

 What Is a Presta Valve?